UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 Exercise
 --------
-Use grep to search through all of the files in the animal directory to find animals with the word red in their
+Use grep to search through all of the files in the animal directory to find animals with the word red in their name.
+Read the man page to find out how to make grep only select the word red, and not just any word containing r-e-d.

-name.

 Copying files
 -------------